Values Of POBLO International

 POBLO believes in one Gospel message that transcends cultures, yet we recognize that the way the message is delivered must vary in order to resonate with diverse groups of people.
 We strive to make our work as effective as possible through cultural relevancy.

 In the Islamic faith, conversion to Christianity or any other religion is punishable by death.
 Many of the people we work with face possible discrimination and even danger from family and friends if they believe in Christ.
-We are aware of the risks and do all that we can to insure their security.
+We are aware of the risks and do all that we can to ensure their security.

 There is one Triune God, Father, Son, and Holy Spirit (1 John 5:7-8).